Sandelier/MangaPresence/UpcomingUpdate.md

 ### Added
 -
 ### To Do
-- Notied that on some computers mangapresence is not opening.
-I will be looking into fixing it later on when i have time.
-I think it has to do something with startUpScript.
+- StartUpScript was made with spawn which means it will not work on people who dosent have nodejs installed.
+Have to figure out a new way to do it.
 - Making sure that the program works on linux too.